RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 | **`AT+TIMEREQ=<Input Parameter>`** | `0` or `1`      |                                                 | `OK`,`AT_PARAM_ERROR`, or `AT_NO_NETWORK_JOINED` |

 :::tip 📝 NOTE:
-With `AT+TIMEREQ` command, you will have an asynchronous reply `+EVT: TIMEREQ OK` after a successful uplink.
+With the `AT+TIMEREQ` command, you will have an asynchronous reply `+EVT: TIMEREQ OK` after a successful uplink.

-You also need to use `AT+LTIME` command to get the exact time data/value.
+You also need to use the `AT+LTIME` command to get the exact time data/value.
 :::

 **Example**: